Bernie Glassman

-Bernie Glassman (January 18, 1939 – November 4, 2018) was an American Zen Buddhist roshi and founder of the Zen Peacemakers (previously the Zen Community of New York), an organization established in 1980.
+Bernie Glassman (January 18, 1939 – November 4, 2018) was an American Zen Buddhist roshi, aeronautical engineer and founder of the Zen Peacemakers (previously the Zen Community of New York), an organization established in 1980.
 In 1996, he co-founded the Zen Peacemaker Order with his late wife, Sandra Jishu Holmes.
 Glassman was a Dharma heir of the late Taizan Maezumi-roshi, and gave inka and Dharma transmission to several people.

 Glassman was known as a pioneer of social enterprise, socially engaged Buddhism, and "Bearing Witness Retreats" at Auschwitz and on the streets with homeless people.